eddietheengineer/VoronDocs/pre-build/faq.md

 ### What are the hammer nuts used for?

-The hammer nuts are intended to be used with the panel clips to allow easier removal / reinstallation.
+The hammer nuts are intended to be used with the panel clips to allow easier removal and reinstallation.
 It is possible to apply some locktite and create quarter-turn fasteners.

 ### What is the Kapton Tape used for?

-The inductive probe in the toolhead is heat sensitive.
-The kapton tape is helpful to be applied to the inductve probe to protect it from hot end heat.
+The inductive probe in the toolhead is somewhat heat sensitive.
+The kapton tape is helpful to be applied to the inductve probe to protect it from radiant hot end heat.

 ### What lube should I use?

-The currently recommended lube for the linear rails is Mobilus EP2.
+The currently recommended lube for the linear rails is Mobilux EP2.
 Either Super Lube or EP2 is recommended for the extruder gears.

 ## Assembly